mntorankusu/SNESLuaScripts/README.md

 The older scripts were made for Snes9x-rr, but I'm modifying them to work with BizHawk.

 This is a project that I originally started to add analog controls to old racing games.
 I wanted to play them with a steering wheel.
 Then I got sidetracked and started adding mouse controls to old shooting games.
 The analog controls for racing games thing was hit-or-miss, but mouse control was a pretty great success.
-It's especially nice to have now because you can use it with things like the Sinden Light Gun and Oculus Quest 2 (using Virtual Desktop), which didn't exist when I made this script.
+It's especially nice to have now because you can use it with things like the Sinden Light Gun and Oculus Quest 2 (using Virtual Desktop), which didn't exist when I made them.

 There's this whole UDP server thing that allows you to use an Xinput controller to get analog controller data into the script, which I haven't released yet.
 It was a poorly-made proprietary thing that I never really got into a good state.
 I would rather get it working with the CemuHook standard UDP thing that everyone is using now.